 The image shows optimal values for agents trying to send packets using the slotted Aloha protocol.
 In this setting, if k users try to send a packet in the same time slot, the probability that each of them being successful is q/k, where q is a value between 0 and 1.
 If unsuccessful, an agent needs to wait a number of slots before resending set according to the Aloha’s exponential backoff scheme.
 In the figure, SWi correspond to the optimal values (expected times to send their packets) for agent i for both SWNE (social welfare Nash equilibria) and SWCE (social welfare correlated equilibria) for the cases of two, three and four users.
 We see that for these types of equilibria the values are different for each user, being lower for the agent that sends first and higher for that who sends last.
 On the other hand, for SFNE (social fair Nash equilibria) and SFCE (social fair correlated equilibria) the values for all agents coincide while for the latter the overall sum is only than 2% smaller when comparing to the social-welfare optimal variants.

-We are developing neuro-symbolic concurrent stochastic games, in which agents operate concurrently in a shared environment that they observe through perception modules implemented as machine learning components, and specifically neural networks.
-We are working on verification and strategy synthesis for (discounted, infinite-horizon) zero-zum properties for this variant of concurrent stochastic games.
-We have also studied (undiscounted, finite-horizon) equilibria synthesis problem, which we have applied to the VCAS autonomous aircraft controller (also studied in the Robustness Guarantees for Bayesian Neural Networks theme) implemented as a ReLU network.
+We considered (fully-observable) neuro-symbolic concurrent stochastic games with neural perception mechanisms, in which agents operate concurrently in a shared environment that they observe through neural networks.
+We have studied (undiscounted, finite-horizon) equilibria synthesis problem, which we have applied to the VCAS autonomous aircraft controller (also studied in the Robustness Guarantees for Bayesian Neural Networks theme) implemented as a ReLU network.

 The figure plots the altitude h for equilibria and zero-sum strategies when maximising h for a given instant k.
 It can be seen that, with respect to the safety criterion of avoiding a near mid-air collision, equilibria strategies allow the two aircraft to reach a safe configuration within a shorter horizon, which would be missed by a zero-sum analysis.